tracemouse/MusicBeeFly/README.md

 [`assets\i18n\en.json`](https://tracemouse.github.io/MusicBeeFly/assets/i18n/en.json)

-## Bugs ##
+## Known Issues ##

+- **Socket connection issue**
+Websocket may be closed when the App becames inactive

+- **Cannot support the cue file**
+MusicBee Fly cannot well support the cue file because the MusicBee plugin interface doesn't support it.
+Sugget to use CUE Splitter(can get it from Miscrosoft Store) to split the single track as multiple tracks.

+- **WebApp cache problem**
-iPhone WebApp may eccounter some problems because it depends on auto cache of Safari, if the WebApp doesn't work, you may try the following approaches,
+iPhone WebApp may eccounter some problems because it depends on auto cache of Safari, if the WebApp doesn't work, you may try the following approaches，

    - Delete MusicBee Fly from main screen, clean the Safari cache, and re-add the WebApp

    - Suggest to add the url [http://musicbee-fly.tracemouse.top](http://musicbee-fly.tracemouse.top)  as the WebApp because the url will be always online.

 ## Thanks ##